Why It’s Hard To Say “No” To Your Teen (And What You Can Do About It)

 She will lie in bed and avoid you.
 She will try to look as unhappy and pathetic as possible when she eats dinner with you.
 You say “what’s the matter?”
 She looks out the window and says, “Nothing.”

-Mothers hate to see our daughters unhappy.
+Mothers hate to see their daughters unhappy.
 It’s easy to cave in and say, “Just this time.”

 Her point: You are ruining her life so you better say yes.